Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Considering the high cost of subsidizing the operational side of the Center, it would be irresponsible if the City did not look at outside options/sources for providing these services.
+Considering the high cost of subsidizing the operational side of the Center, it would have been irresponsible if the City did not look at outside options/sources for providing these services.

-The City would have to spend approximately $907,053 if the City operated the Center annually.
+The City would have had to spend approximately $907,053 if the City operated The Center annually.

-No. Employees will not be negatively impacted.
+No. Employees have not been negatively impacted.
 However, if there’s no longer a demand for senior programs at Old Bedford School, the YMCA has agreed to hire any employees that are currently overseeing senior programming.

-The contract between the City and any outside entity approved to oversee the Center’s operations would contain performance measures, required monthly financial reports, an annual audit, in addition to regularly-scheduled presentations to the City Council.
+The contract between the City and any outside entity approved to oversee The Center’s operations contains performance measures, required monthly financial reports, an annual audit, in addition to regularly-scheduled presentations to the City Council.

 The City of Bedford would provide a one-year termination notice and begin hiring professional staff to operate the Center.

-The YMCA will exclusively manage the Center at Generations Park.
+The YMCA exclusively manages The Center within Generations Park.

-The City of Bedford will own all fitness equipment.
+The City of Bedford owns all fitness equipment.

 There is not a concern of non-Bedford based YMCA members overrunning The Center.
 Based on YMCA data that looks at how often members use facilities outside their home branch, City staff estimates approximately 10 percent of The Center visits will be from other YMCA branches.

-No. The City will continue to be responsible for planning and conducting our own special events.
+No. The City continues to be responsible for planning and conducting our own special events.